Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model of electric charges: Introduction

-Descartes was the first to bring the aether concept into science by suggesting that it has mechanical properties according to E. T. Whittaker\cite{Whittaker1953}.
-He believed that every physical phenomenon could be interpreted in the construction of a mechanical model of the universe.

-William Watson and Benjamin Franklin introduced the one-fluid theory of electricity independently in 1746 \cite{Whittaker1953}.
-Henry Cavendish attempted to explain some of the principal phenomena of electricity by means of an elastic fluid in 1771\cite{Whittaker1953}.
-Not contented with the above mentioned one-fluid theory of electricity, du Fay, Robert Symmer and C. A. Coulomb developed a two-fluid theory of electricity from 1733 to 1789 \cite{Whittaker1953}.
-John Bernoulli introduced a fluid aether theory of light in 1752\cite{Whittaker1953}.
-Euler believed that all electrical phenomena is caused by the same aether that propagates light.

-In 1821, in order to explain polarisation of light, A. J. Frensnel proposed an aether model which is able to transmit transverse waves.
-Inspired by Frensnel's luminiferous aether theory, numerous dynamical theories of elastic solid aether were established by Stokes, Cauchy, Green, MacCullagh, Boussinesq, Riemann and William Thomson (refer to, for instance, \cite{Whittaker1953}).

-In 1861, in order to obtain a mechanical interpretation of electromagnetic phenomena, Maxwell established a mechanical model of a magneto-electric medium.
-Maxwell's magneto-electric medium is a cellular aether, looks like a honeycomb.
-In a remarkable paper published in 1864, Maxwell established a group of equations which were named after his name later.

-In a remarkable paper published in 1905, Einstein abandoned the concept of aether\cite{Einstein1905}.
-However, Einstein's assertion did not cease the exploration of aether, for instance, see \cite{Whittaker1953,Golebiewska-Lasta1979,Barut1988,Oldershaw1989a,Oldershaw1989b,Dmitriyev1992,Larson1998,Marmanis1998,Dmitriyev1998,Zareski2001,Dmitriyev2003}.
-Einstein changed his attitude later and introduced his new concept of ether\cite{Einstein1920,Kostro2000}.
-I regret to admit that it is impossible for me to mention all the works related to this field in history.

-Inspired by the above mentioned works, we show that Coulomb's law of interactions between static electric charges can be derived based on a continuum mechanics model of vacuum and a spherical source and sink model of electric charges.
+In this manuscript, we show that Coulomb's law of interactions between static electric charges may be derived based on a mechanical model of vacuum and a spherical source and sink model of electric charges.